 Where can I review a course syllabus?

-Course syllabi are online with links in three places:
+Course syllabi can be found online in three places:

 1. Through the course schedule: you can view this copy to learn more about the course before registering.
 The syllabus will be linked in the far right column of the row displaying course information.
 You canBe sure to select the semester desired first.
 Syllabi are posted within two weeks of the start date of a course.
 If not found, email the instructor, using the email address provided on the course schedule.

 2. On your ivue page: click on the green arrow document link to the right of the class title in the table at the foot of your ivue page for the selected semester.
 This is an easy place to find it once registered and ready to purchase textbooks.